How are federal taxes distributed?

 Corporate income tax

 The corporate income tax reduces both wages and returns to capital.
 The allocation between the two is uncertain and differs in the short and long terms.
 TPC assumes that in the long-term, income from capital (e.g., dividends, rents, interest, and capital gains) bears four-fifths of the burden, with wages and other sources of labor income bearing the remaining fifth.
-TPC assumes that corporate shareholders bear the entire burden of a short-term corporate income tax change before investors have a chance to react.
+TPC assumes that corporate shareholders bear the entire burden of a temporary corporate income tax change.

 Estate tax